Welcome to ICANN!

 To reach another person on the Internet you have to type an address into your computer -- a name or a number.
 That address must be unique so computers know where to find each other.
 ICANN coordinates these unique identifiers across the world.
 Without that coordination, we wouldn't have one global Internet.

-In more technical terms, the Internet Corporation for Assigned Names and Numbers (ICANN) coordinates the Internet Assigned Numbers Authority (IANA) functions, which are key technical services critical to the continued operations of the Internet's underlying address book, the Domain Name System (DNS).
+In more technical terms, the Internet Corporation for Assigned Names and Numbers (ICANN) helps coordinate the Internet Assigned Numbers Authority (IANA) functions, which are key technical services critical to the continued operations of the Internet's underlying address book, the Domain Name System (DNS).
 The IANA functions include: (1) the coordination of the assignment of technical protocol parameters including the management of the address and routing parameter area (ARPA) top-level domain; (2) the administration of certain responsibilities associated with Internet DNS root zone management such as generic (gTLD) and country code (ccTLD) Top-Level Domains; (3) the allocation of Internet numbering resources; and (4) other services.
-ICANN performs the IANA functions under a U.S. Government contract.

 Learn more.
 You can download a free Beginner's Guide to Domain Names and a Beginner's Guide to Internet Protocol (IP) Addresses from our E-Learning pages.